Shadowsith/cli-textformat-cpp/README.md

 std::cout << "Normal" << std::endl; // normal console output (not green);
 std::cout << text::bold(text::underline(text::red)) << std::endl; // bold and green
 ```

+## TODO
+* port to other languages when finished

+## Support
+If some errors appears please write a issue that I can fix it

+## License
+MIT